Meepster99/CCCaster/README.md

-Netplay tool for Melty Blood Actress Again Current Code
+Tool for 2v2 Melty Blood Actress Again Current Code

     Public domain, no license, no warranty.
 Here be dragons.